Mobile Gaming Influencers and Influencer Marketing for DTC Brands

 More than 70% of Americans play mobile games, which means about 230 million people are only a tap away from an online purchase at any given moment.

-The majority of brands use influencers to promote games and gaming accessories.
-Gaming influencers make the perfect partners because they demonstrate how the game/accessory is played/used, give reviews, and provide commentary on the product or service.
+Most brands use influencers and content creators to promote games and gaming accessories.
+These creators make the perfect partners because they demonstrate how the game/accessory is played/used, give reviews, and provide commentary on the product or service.
 Because audiences see these influencers as experts in the gaming industry, their followers are far more likely to trust their recommendations over a traditional brand endorsement.

 But because mobile gaming has such wide appeal, there is really no limit to the type of influencers that can be effective with mobile gamers.
 Regardless of the product or service, the most important thing a brand must do is make sure the influencer they choose aligns with their target audience.
 Mobile gamers can be found in virtually any niche, so selecting these influencers wisely is critical to the success of an influencer marketing campaign